Wisconsin university system reaches deal with Republicans that would scale back diversity positions

 UW-Madison would be forced to accept applicants who finish in the top 5% of their class at a Wisconsin high school.
 Applicants who finish in the top 10% of their class at a Wisconsin high school would be guaranteed admission at regional campuses.

 In exchange, lawmakers would release money to fund the pay raise for UW employees.
-They also would release about $200 million UW-Madison officials say they need to build a new engineering building on campus as well as money to renovate several dorms on the flagship campus.
+They also would release about $200 million UW-Madison officials say they need to build a new engineering building on campus as well as money to renovate dorms on the flagship campus and at UW-Whitewater, Vos’ alma mater.

+“We just sold out a lot of the BIPOC community in the UW system for a couple building projects and some low-end raises,” UW-Oshkosh journalism professor Vincent Filak tweeted.
+“I’d give up my raise if it would have stopped this.”

-Universities of Wisconsin President Jay Rothman during a news conference Friday called the negotiations difficult and the end product a compromise.
+Universities of Wisconsin President Jay Rothman said during a news conference that the negotiations were difficult and the end product was a compromise.
 But he said the deal will help the system continue to function.

-Brian Radday, a spokesperson for the state Senate’s Republican majority leader, Devin LeMahieu, didn’t immediately respond to an email inquiring about the deal’s prospects in that chamber.
-LeMahieu told The Associated Press in an interview earlier this week that he believes the new engineering building should be built and the state has the money to fund UW raises.
+The state Senate’s Republican majority leader, Devin LeMahieu, told The Associated Press in an interview earlier this week that he believes the new engineering building should be built and the state has the money to fund UW raises.
+He was non-committal on the deal announced Friday, saying in an email to the AP that his caucus will deliberate on it.

-Asked for comment on the deal Friday via email, Evers spokersperson Britt Cudaback pointed to remarks the governor made on Tuesday in which he told WISN-TV that withholding UW pay raises is “B.S.” and “really obnoxious.”
+Asked for comment Friday via email, Evers spokersperson Britt Cudaback pointed to remarks the governor made on Tuesday in which he told WISN-TV that withholding UW pay raises is “B.S.” and “really obnoxious.”
 She didn’t offer any comments on the deal itself.

 The Legislature’s Black Caucus issued a statement saying it was “appalled and ashamed” at the diversity changes and questioned whether any Black or brown students were part of the negotiations.